gilch/hissp/README.md

 which, like Python, can be repeated.

 Hissp's two special forms deserve special consideration.
-These are calls that are built into the compiler.
+These are built into the compiler.
 Unlike a normal function call, special forms are evaluated at compile time.

 The first special form is `quote`.
 It returns its argument unevaluated.